False evidence: The Crewe murders

-In June 1970 a Pukekawa, Lower Waikato, couple were killed and their bodies dumped in the Waikato River.
+In June 1970 a couple from Pukekawa, Lower Waikato, New Zealand, were killed and their bodies dumped in the Waikato River.
 Arthur Allan Thomas, a local farmer, was twice convicted of their murders but following massive publicity was later given a royal pardon.

 Two bullet cases presented by senior detectives Bruce Hutton and Lenrick Johnston were crucial evidence for the conviction.
-In 1980, after Thomas's pardon a Royal commission into the convictions concluded "Mr Hutton and Mr Johnston planted the shellcase, exhibit 350 in the Crewe garden, and that they did so to manufacture evidence that Mr Thomas's rifle had been used for the killings."
+In 1980, after Thomas's pardon a royal commission into the convictions concluded "Mr Hutton and Mr Johnston planted the shellcase, exhibit 350 in the Crewe garden, and that they did so to manufacture evidence that Mr Thomas's rifle had been used for the killings."

 Killing of Bernard Whitehurst

-In 1975, after the shooting death of Bernard Whitehurst by a Montgomery, Alabama police officer who incorrectly identified Whitehurst as the suspect in the robbery of a neighborhood grocery store, there was a police cover-up that included police officers planting a gun on him from the police evidence room.
+In 1975, after the shooting death of Bernard Whitehurst by a police officer in Montgomery, Alabama who incorrectly identified Whitehurst as the suspect in the robbery of a neighborhood grocery store, there was a police cover-up that included police officers planting a gun on him from the police evidence room.
 The coroner relied on police reports that Whitehurst was killed by a bullet fired through the chest.
 After an investigation by the local newspaper and local attorney Donald Watkins raised questions about the facts of the case, six months later, the District Attorney James Evans ordered the body to be exhumed and an autopsy to be performed.
 The results of the autopsy showed that Whitehurst had been shot in the back.
 The attempted cover-up led to the resignation of eight police officers, the city’s mayor, James Robinson and the Director of Public Safety, Ed Wright.
 No police officer was convicted of a crime.
 Forty years later, the Montgomery City Council passed a resolution that formally expressed regret for the shooting and cover-up.